jasonacox/pypowerwall/README.md

     * Tesla Backup Switch (1624171-xx-y)

 * Alerts
-    * BackfeedLimited - Unknown
+    * BackfeedLimited - The system is configured for inadvertent export and therefore will not further discharge to respect this limit
-    * BatteryBreakerOpen
+    * BatteryBreakerOpen - Battery disabled via breaker
     * BatteryComms - Communication issue with Battery
     * BatteryFault - Powerwall Failure
-    * BatteryUnexpectedPower - Unknown
+    * BatteryUnexpectedPower - Commanded real power does not match measured power from battery meter.
     * CANUsageAlert - Unknown
     * DeviceShutdownRequested
     * ExcessiveVoltageDrop